Natal Supplement

 Overview

-A natal supplement is provided to pregnant recipients and to family units with a child under the age of seven months.
+A natal supplement is provided to pregnant recipients and to family units with a child twelve months of age or younger.
 This supplement is intended to assist in meeting extra costs associated with prenatal and postnatal expenses.

 Policy

-A monthly natal supplement of the amount shown in Rate Table: Health Supplements &Programs - Natal Supplement is provided to pregnant recipients of income assistance, disability assistance, or hardship assistance and to family units with a dependent child under the age of seven months.
+A monthly natal supplement is provided to pregnant recipients of income assistance, disability assistance, or hardship assistance and to family units with a dependent child 12 months of age or younger.
+The amounts provided under the natal supplement are shown in the Rate Table: Health Supplements and Programs.
+[See link under Resources]

 The natal supplement is not contingent on any special dietary requirements.